binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-8-support-library.md

 main "$@"
 {% endhighlight %}

-With this arrangement, *hello_world* can focus on what it does without distraction.
+With this arrangement, *hello-world* can focus on what it does without distraction.

 For its part, the support library can supply its functionality for all